brittohalloran/notestack/readme.md

-# Notestack.me

 ### About
-Notestack.me is a web-based simplenote client for the modern browser.
+[Notestack.me](https://notestack.me) is a web-based simplenote client for the modern browser.
 It takes advantage of browser localStorage, a new HTML5 feature, to store your notes locally and make them available even when your internet connection is down.

 Issues?
 Bugs?
 Feature ideas?
 Click on over to the [issue tracker](http://github.com/brittohalloran/notestack/issues) and log an issue.